intazsaikia21/E-Commerce-Sales-Intelligence-Dashboard/README.md

 # E-Commerce-Sales-Intelligence-Dashboard-on-PowerBI
-This is my first project on GitHub that I worked in Power BI
+This is my first project on GitHub that I worked on Power BI